lehieugch68/G1N-Font-Editor/README.md

 ### II.
 Modify Glyphs Manually

 #### 1. Glyph Metrics
-My formula might not always provide accurate results, leading to potential display issues with certain converted TrueType fonts in the game.
+Some converted TrueType fonts may not display properly in the game.
 To address this, you can manually adjust their glyph metrics by left-clicking on a specific character on the bitmap to modify it, or adjusting the parameters in the **Glyph Options** section to apply to all glyphs.

 There are three editable metrics:
 - **Baseline**: The baseline is the invisible line upon which letters rest.
 Put simply, if you want a character to be positioned higher, increase it, and vice versa.
 - **XOffset**: XOffset is a value that specifies the horizontal shift of each character.
 Increasing the XOffset will shift the character to the right, and vice versa.
 - **XAdvance**: XAdvance is a value that determines the horizontal distance that needs to be advanced after displaying each character.
-You can think of this as the width of each character.
+It is almost the same as width, but is affected by XOffset.

 *Note: The G1N format utilizes one byte to store each value, these metrics cannot be greater than **127**.*
 <p align="center"><img src="https://i.imgur.com/uWVq1KP.png"></p>
-> Modify glyph metrics.

 For example, the generated characters are positioned quite low, so I increased the Baseline value by 20 to align them with the icon:
 <p align="center"><img src="https://i.imgur.com/h7BJ1zj.png"></p>
-> Increase the Baseline value to make the character position higher.

 #### 2. Add/Remove Glyphs